rpatel0022/Movie-Recommender-System/README.md

 This project is open source and available under the [MIT License](LICENSE).

+## 📚 Learning Journey

+This project was developed as part of my data science learning journey, following the comprehensive tutorial series by **CampusX**.
+The implementation demonstrates my ability to:

+- Follow complex machine learning workflows
+- Adapt and implement industry-standard practices
+- Apply theoretical concepts to real-world projects
+- Build end-to-end ML solutions from data preprocessing to deployment

+_Learning from established educational platforms like CampusX has helped me build a strong foundation in data science and machine learning best practices._

 ## 👨‍💻 Author

 **Rushi Patel**

 - GitHub: [@rpatel0022](https://github.com/rpatel0022)
 - LinkedIn: [Connect with me](https://linkedin.com/in/your-profile)

+## 🙏 Acknowledgments

+- **CampusX** for providing excellent data science education and tutorials
+- **The Movie Database (TMDb)** for the comprehensive movie dataset
+- **Kaggle** for hosting and providing easy access to the dataset

 ---